-...
 Additional arguments for FUN.

-AGGREGATE A function taking any number of arguments . . . called to reduce results (elements of the ... argument of AGGREGATE from parallel jobs.
+A function taking any number of arguments ... called to reduce results (elements of the ... argument of AGGREGATE from parallel jobs.
 The default, c, concatenates objects and is appropriate for vectors; rbind might be appropriate for data frames.

+BPPARAM

-BPPARAM A optional BiocParallelParam instance determining the parallel back-end to be used during evaluation.
+An optional BiocParallelParam instance determining the parallel back-end to the original results.